-- (a) maintain Membership Lists and mailing lists; - (b) co-ordinate the recruiting of new Members; - (c) be responsible for the production of an Alternative Guide to Mathematics in Cambridge, and offer the Guide to Admissions Secretaries to distribute to new undergraduate Mathematicians; - (d) co-ordinate the Society's presence at a Freshers' Fair, should one take place in a Michaelmas Term; - (e) be responsible for the production and distribution of a Society Newsletter, which shall contain information about activities of the Society and of affiliate College Societies; - (f) co-operate in the distribution of other Society publications; - (g) ensure that the Society complies with Data Protection legislation.
+- (a) maintain Membership Lists and mailing lists; - (b) co-ordinate the recruiting of new Members; - (c) be responsible for the production of an Alternative Guide to Mathematics in Cambridge, and offer the Guide to Admissions Secretaries to distribute to new undergraduate Mathematicians; - (d) co-ordinate the Society's presence at a Freshers' Fair, should one take place in a Michaelmas Term; - (e) co-operate in the distribution of other Society publications; - (f) ensure that the Society complies with Data Protection legislation.

-7. The Publicity and Entertainments Officer shall:
+7. The Publicity Officer shall:

-- (a) co-ordinate, and manage, the advertising of Meetings of the Society through posters, entries in the Newsletter, and other suitable methods; - (b) be responsible for the maintenance of the Society's website; - (c) co-ordinate and arrange social events and other events than Speaker Meetings; - (d) co-operate with the Registrar in recruiting new Members. - 8.
+- (a) co-ordinate, and manage, the advertising of Meetings of the Society; - (b) be responsible for the maintenance of the Society's website; - (c) co-operate with the Registrar in recruiting new Members; - (d) be responsible for finding and maintaining sponsorship for the Society.

+$^{^5}$ The Annals of the Society shall provide a complete and accurate account of the activities of the Society, save for Speaker Meetings, which need only be minuted if there is a Member willing to take minutes.

+- 8. The Entertainments Officer shall: - (a) be responsible for events other than Speaker Meetings, except where otherwise defined: - (b) co-ordinate, and arrange, social events for Society members; - (c) co-ordinate, and arrange, where appropriate, social events with other relevant societies, within and outside the university. - 9.
 The Committee may, having created such a post in the Standing Orders, appoint a willing Member to execute any of the duties for which a Committee Member is only defined to be responsible above.
-Members occupying such posts shall be known as Agents.

-$^{^5{}m The}$ Annals of the Society shall provide a complete and accurate account of the activities of the Society, save for Speaker Meetings, which need only be minuted if there is a Member willing to take minutes.

-- The Committee shall meet upon the request of any Officer.
-A Subcommittee shall meet upon the request of any of its Members, or upon the request of the Vice-President. - 10.
-Each Member of the Committee or a Subcommittee shall be given at least 24 hours' notice of its Meetings, normally by the Vice-President, and a provisional agenda shall be made available at least 24 hours in advance of the meeting by the person responsible for taking minutes, unless all Members of the Committee or Subcommittee agree to meet with less notice. - 11.
+Members occupying such posts shall be known as Agents. - 10.
+The Committee shall meet upon the request of any Officer.
+A Subcommittee shall meet upon the request of any of its Members, or upon the request of the Vice-President. - 11.
+Each Member of the Committee or a Subcommittee shall be given at least 24 hours' notice of its Meetings, normally by the Vice-President, and a provisional agenda shall be made available at least 24 hours in advance of the meeting by the person responsible for taking minutes, unless all Members of the Committee or Subcommittee agree to meet with less notice. - 12.
 At a meeting of the Committee or a Subcommittee, each Member who holds at least one post in the relevant Committee or Subcommitee shall have exactly one vote.
-Decisions shall be made by simple majority, subject to the condition that three votes must be cast in favour of the decision at a Committee Meeting, and two at a Subcommittee Meeting. - 12.
-The Plenum shall contain: - (a) all Officers of the Society; - (b) all Subcommittee Members; - (c) all Agents; - (d) all those who have been Officers of the Society within the previous year6; - (e) the Senior Treasurer; - (f) a representative from each College Society (mandated by the College Society); - (g) any other persons, at the invitation of the Committee. - 13.
+Decisions shall be made by simple majority, subject to the condition that three votes must be cast in favour of the decision at a Committee Meeting, and two at a Subcommittee Meeting. - 13.
+The Plenum shall contain: - (a) all Officers of the Society; - (b) all Subcommittee Members; - (c) all Agents; - (d) all those who have been Officers of the Society within the previous year, except those previous Officers who have opted out of Plenum membership under this category6; - (e) the Senior Treasurer; - (f) a representative from each College Society (mandated by the College Society); - (g) any other persons, at the invitation of the Committee. - 14.
 A Committee Member may invite any Member of the Plenum to a Committee Meeting.
-The Vice-President shall normally invite the entire Plenum to the following Special Committee Meetings: - (a) during the Lent Full Term, after the Annual General Meeting; - (b) during the first thirteen days of Easter Full Term, or on the day preceding them; - (c) during the first thirteen days of Michaelmas Full Term, or during the three days preceding them; - (d) after the division of Lent Term, before the Annual General Meeting.
+The Vice-President shall normally invite the entire Plenum to the following Special Committee Meetings: - (a) during the Lent Full Term, after the Annual General Meeting;